 One of the first things to remember is that kids do grow rapidly, and what’s a right fit for them now won’t be in a few years.
 Swings, slides and see-saws do come in different sizes and most will have information regarding suitable age ranges.
 Consider something a little bigger and you’ll get a lot more use out of it in the future.
 You might have to provide some additional supervision when young children are playing on the larger swing-sets or slides, but they’ll have grown into this equipment before you know it.

-Blow-up garden see-saws and slides are a great idea, and there is a huge range of models available from places like Tesco.
+Blow-up garden see-saws and slides are a great idea, and there is a huge range of models available.
 You can have slides that lead down to inflatable paddling pools or mini-assault courses and blow-up punching bags.
 All of these toys can be brought out when the weather is warm, and then stored away in a garden shed or indoors—great for those who don’t want permanent garden additions.
 Inflatables are also a very safe option for younger children, and are inexpensive enough that you can add more pieces over the years.

 If you are renting your home, this is also a great option because it requires less effort to move it and leaves behind less evidence that it was there.
 Our landlord let us set up a swing set in our yard for the girls, but some landlords might be more amenable to temporary playsets than to a more permanent structure.